SimpleDataLabsInc/Onbe_CICD_template/README.md

-This repository provides the necessary components to add to a [Prophecy](https://www.prophecy.io/) SQL Project's GitHub repository to satisfy Onbe's requirements for CI/CD automation.
+This repository provides the necessary components to add to a [Prophecy](https://www.prophecy.io/) SQL Project's GitHub repository to satisfy Onbe's requirements for continuous integration/continuous delivery (CI/CD) automation.
 The necessity of this customization arises from Onbe's requirement that default branches (usually named `main`) in Onbe's GitHub repositories are protected by GitHub rulesets that prevent developers from pushing Git commits from a feature branch (or "head" branch) directly to the default branch (or "base" branch)[^1].
 Instead, production-ready code that is to be deployed to the production environment must be reviewed and approved through GitHub's Pull Request (PR) mechanism to merge it into the default branch.
 This repository defines a set of GitHub Actions (GHA) workflows to perform the following operations during the lifecycle of a Pull Request that has the default branch as its target:

 Prior to the merge:

-- Check that the Project minor version number[^2] in the Prophecy metadata on the feature/"head" branch of the PR is greater than the default/"base" branch;
+- Check that the Project minor version number[^2](see also "[Versioning and tagging](#versioning-and-tagging)" below) in the Prophecy metadata on the feature/"head" branch of the PR is greater than the default/"base" branch;
   if not; increment the minor version.
 - Run the DBT tests defined in the Project using the [DBT Core